|

 Triathlon Equipment: Shorts, Clothing, Wetsuits, Bicycles

-The special needs of triathlon competitions - three-stage races including swimming, cycling, and running in the same event - have led to the development of a whole range of specialized clothing and equipment, and this article discusses various equipment needed for the swimming, bicycling, and running aspects of the race.
+The special needs of triathlon competitions - three-stage races including swimming, cycling, and running in the same event - have led to the development of a whole range of specialized clothing and equipment, and this Wikipedia page discusses various equipment needed for the swimming, bicycling, and running aspects of the race.
 A section on triathlon bicycles and aero bars are also included.
 For running, elastic shoelaces are also included.
 These laces allows them to pre-set the tension of the laces but then to pull on the shoes without stopping to tie the laces.
 This saves a few seconds of time during the bike-to-run transition.

 Inside Triathlon Magazine